 Want to get a taste of real Athens?
 Safe and full of culture, the neighborhood of Plaka is the perfect place to go.
 You'll find plenty of cute cafes here, too.

 Athens is not a dangerous city but, like every major city, it has some places with street crime.
-We recommend that you steer clear of Filopappou Hill after dark as well as Vathi Square, Monastiraki, Omonia Square, Glyfada Square and the Larissa and Pelopnissos train stations.
+We recommend that you steer clear of Filopappou Hill after dark as well as Vathi Square.

 Is Athens public transportation safe?